Palatine station

 Palatine station is a commuter railroad station on Metra's Union Pacific Northwest Line in the village of Palatine, Illinois.
 It is officially located at 137 West Wood Street, however there are parking lots for the station scattered within its vicinity, such as those on Smith Street, Colfax Street, Brockway Street, Slade Street, Railroad Avenue, and Palatine Road.
 Palatine is the outermost station on the UP-NW line to have three tracks, serviced by two platforms.
 Inbound trains are serviced by the north side platform nearest the station, with outbound and center track express trains serviced by the south island platform.
 The station is 26.8 mi from Ogilvie Transportation Center.
 Due to the Northwest Line's schedule, it is common to see an outbound train and an inbound train arriving at the same time, as Palatine is the halfway point between Ogilvie and Harvard.
 In Metra's zone-based fare system, Palatine is located in zone 4.
-As of 2018, Palatine is the seventh busiest of the 236 non-downtown stations in the Metra system, with an average of 2,482 weekday boardings.
+As of 2025, Palatine is the fourth busiest of the 236 non-downtown stations in the Metra system, with an average of 1,610 weekday boardings.

 As of May 30, 2023, Palatine is served by 69 trains (35 inbound, 34 outbound) on weekdays, by 33 trains (16 inbound, all 17 outbound) on Saturdays, and by 20 trains (nine inbound, all 11 outbound) on Sundays.

 On weekdays, one inbound train originates, and three outbound trains terminate, at Palatine.